neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.current_method
+.. method:: CVode.current_method()

-    Syntax:
-        ``method = cvode.current_method()``

-    Description:
     A value that indicates

     modeltype + 10*use_sparse13 + 100*methodtype + 1000*localtype

     where modeltype has the value:
     0 if there are no sections or LinearMechanisms (i.e. empty model) 2 if the extracellular mechanism or LinearMechanism is present. (in this case the fully implicit fixed step or daspk methods are required and cvode cannot be used.
     1 otherwise

     use_sparse13 is 0 if the tree structured matrix solver is used and 1 if the general sparse matrix solver is used.
 The latter is required for daspk and not allowed for cvode.
 The fixed step methods can use either.
     The latter takes about twice as much time as the former.

     methodtype = :data:`secondorder` if CVode is not active.
 It equals 3 if CVODE is being used and 4 is DASPK is used.

     localtype = 1 if the local step method is used.
 This implies methodtype==3